deleonab/Automating-Infrastructure-with-Terraform2/infrastructure-documentation-v2.md

   security_group_id        = aws_security_group.int-alb-sg.id
 }
 ```
-### security group for webservers, to have access only from the internal load balancer and bastion instance
+### Security group for webservers, to have access only from the internal load balancer and bastion instance

 ```
 resource "aws_security_group" "webserver-sg" {